Frequently Asked Questions

 FREQUENTLY ASKED QUESTIONS

-- Be between the ages of 18 and 30
+· Be between the ages of 18 and 25 by the time of MATRICULATION

 Applicants will be carefully selected by the IFCO Medical School Advisory Committee, based on applications, transcripts, interviews, letters of reference, etc. Final admissions decisions will be made by administrators of the Latin American School of Medicine and the Cuban Ministry of Public Health.